Herniated Disc in the Neck: Everything You Need To Know

 Cervical Spine Anatomy

-The basic normal cervical spinal anatomy is to have an intervertebral disc between two vertebrae bones.
+The basic neck anatomy most people know is we have an intervertebral disc between two vertebrae bones.
 The cervical disc would be the cushion lifting the two vertebrae apart.

 The two vertebrae move on top of each other at two main joints called facet joints (zygapophyseal joints).